LWU2007/DDRone/stage 3/personal log/Lance.md

 -	Fixing the study guide
 -	Inputting pictures into study guide

-26 October, 2025 –> 8.22PM – 12.32
+26 October, 2025 –> 8.22PM – 12.32PM
--	For this duration, I worked together with Melvin to finish up loos ends from stage 2
+-	For this duration, I worked together with Melvin to finish up loose ends from stage 2
 -	Inputting test bank into Lexue
 -	Making flash cards
 -	Make some last minute improvements on the study guide